Top

 Imagine a policyholder who uploads their consciousness to a server while terminally ill.
 The physical body passes away, but the digital consciousness continues to interact with family members.
 The insurer may respond with several theories:

-This type of dispute shows how futuristic technology can complicate the claims process.
+This type of dispute shows how futuristic technology can complicate the claims process and create opportunities for insurers to reinterpret policy terms.

 Can Attorneys Help in Digital Consciousness Upload Denials?